Ky. Supreme Court hears oral arguments in Ronald Exantus conviction

 Friday, attorneys argued the verdicts in the case before the state Supreme Court.

-Attorney’s representing Exantus are calling the verdict logically consistent and also believe his constitutional rights were violated.
+Attorney’s representing Exantus are calling the verdict logically inconsistent and also believe his constitutional rights were violated.
 They argue inconsistent verdicts in the case don’t make sense, because the events happened in such a short window.

 “Because there was no question that he was psychotic both before, during, and after this crime,” said Karen Shuff Maurer, Attorney for Exantus.